 - Once six months have passed since probate was granted, check that there are no outstanding claims against the estate.

 - Draw up accounts for the estate, listing all assets, valuations for each and debts outstanding.
 Obtain the approval of the accounts from all of the residuary beneficiaries, and send each a copy.

 - Distribute the estate in accordance with the will.
-Read more about distributing the estate and the rules on intestacy here.
+You can read more about distributing the estate to beneficiaries and what happens when there are none.
 Once the estate has been fully distributed (make sure cheques and transfers have cleared), close the executor’s bank account.

 The administration is complete.
 All records of the estate, including the accounts, should be kept for at least 12 years in a safe place.

 We provide more information about wills in our series of articles about making a will.
-A great deal of that information explains how a will is structured, and should be useful reading to an executor or administrator.
+A great deal of that information explains how a will is structured and what should be covered in it, and should be useful reading to an executor or administrator.

 If you haven’t made a will yourself, we encourage you to do so.
 To help, we provide some of our more straightforward wills (likely to be suitable for most people) absolutely free with no catches or conditions.
-There is no need to visit a solicitor, or buy inflexible forms from the corner shop that may be difficult to customise.
-Just visit our library and choose the most suitable last will and testament template.
-If you need any help choosing, just contact us.
+There is no need to visit a solicitor, or buy inflexible paper forms that may be difficult to customise.
+We offer a number of last will and testament templates.

 If you need any help choosing, just ask us.